Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Analysis of ( ) in discrete time

+with $\hat{\mathcal{A}}_t$ being the set of time-consistent, (possibly non-Markovian) \emph{adapted} strategies, one can show as in the proof of Theorem \ref{deterministic control function} that the supremum is attained in the deterministic strategy $u^*$ from the proof of Theorem \ref{deterministic control function}.
+This justifies the restriction to Markovian strategies in \eqref{J def intro}. \end{remark}

-Now, we want to analyze if the optimal solution is non-negative.
-In the case of Assumption \ref{ass: one dimensional}, we already assumed this property; hence, we only need to consider the case of Assumption \ref{ass: symmetric multidemensional}:
+Next, we analyze if the optimal solution is non-negative.
+In the case of Assumptions \ref{ass: asymmetric} and \ref{ass: one dimensional}, we already assumed this property; hence, we only need to consider the case of Assumption \ref{ass: symmetric multidemensional}: